Aniket21mathur/Chapel-protobuf/README.rst

 This project is comprised of two components:

 * Code generator: The `tool`_ is a compiler plugin to ``protoc``, the protocol buffer compiler.
-It arguments the ``protoc`` compiler so that it knows how to generate Chapel specific code for a given ``.proto`` file.
+It provides arguments to the ``protoc`` compiler so that it knows how to generate Chapel specific code for a given ``.proto`` file.

 * Chapel library: The `Encoding`_ module has the runtime implementation of protobufs